Use Your Talents to Advance Your Career

 - Wages vary based on experience but no experience is required.
 Veterans can receive double pay with wages from contractors and the government if qualified.

-- Apprentices attend classes once a week after work in the evening.
+- Apprentices attend classes once a week in person or online after work in the evening.

 - Most apprentices double their wages during the training period.